mraible/mongock-docs/site/v4/main-concepts/main-concepts.md

 ## Driver

-This is the Changock's driver concept taken to a lower level: MongoDB version, MongoDB Java driver and library.
+This is the Mongock's driver concept taken to a lower level: MongoDB version, MongoDB Java driver and library.
 The driver is responsible for dealing with the specific database driver or library wrapping the database access such as [Spring data](https://spring.io/projects/spring-data-mongodb).
 Currently Mongock provides the following drivers:

 * mongodb-v3-driver
 * mongodb-sync-v4-driver